Creative destruction and the NBN

 At this stage - nearly 10 years after its inception - there’s an almost certain chance that the taxpayer will see a negative return on its NBN investment.

 As the situation worsens, something will give; that’s just how politics works, and the NBN is a political beast.
 The easy (and wrong) option would be to regulate or tax the NBN’s competition away.
 The more difficult (and better) option would be to remove the NBN’s legislated fixed-line monopoly altogether and sell it off, owning the loss and salvaging whatever we can from the carcass.

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

-Issue 2/2018: Creative destruction and the NBN was compiled by Dr Justin Pyvis and delivered on 04 October, 2018.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to his Keybase or Twitter account.
+Issue 2: Creative destruction and the NBN was compiled by Justin Pyvis and delivered on 04 October 2018.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.